antoniofs23/ScrapeSend/README.md

 ```
 where `process ID` is the given ID

+The `pyMessenger.py` script using the built in SMTP library is not my own and was found through googling.
+This script is what allows to send SMS messages via python through your gmail client

 ### Example:
 The current code scrapes `mortgagenewsdaily.com` and sends daily updated mortgage rates to a list of subscribers